Guides

 What Is a Shipping Policy?

 • Contractual Agreement: It spells out what the clients can expect when they make a purchase from your online store.
-This includes details such as transportation methods, costs, and estimated delivery times.
+This includes details such as transportation methods, costs, and estimated arrival times.

 • Customer Service Tool: By providing all the information upfront, you're answering questions before they're even asked.
 This not only reduces the burden on your team but also enhances the overall shopping experience.

-• Legal Safeguard: It can protect you against potential liabilities and provide a basis for resolution, as long as the policy is clear, fair, and complies with relevant laws and regulations.
+• Legal Safeguard: It can protect you against potential liabilities and provide a basis for resolution as long as the policy is clear, fair, and compliant with relevant laws and regulations.

 Why Is a Shipping Policy Important?